1 John 2:1, 3, 4, 6

 I’ve heard Christians say such things as, “I’m not into a ‘works’ trip, not into a ‘performance’ mentality,” or similar words.
 Sad to say, these statements are often used to justify not being doers of the Word, but hearers only.
 Examine yourself.
 Have you fallen into the trap of these antibiblical slogans?

 Similarly, many believers will profess: “I really love my brother and sisters in the Lord.”
 Again, “the talk” is cheap.
 The apostle charges us not to love only with “words or speech, but with actions.”
+It's possible that this Scripture is the origin of our modern saying: "Talk is cheap, but actions are priceless."

 In verse 17 of the Scripture just above, John speaks of a “brother or sister in need.”
 Then he speaks of the believer who has material possessions — that is, the ability to help meet that need — but refuses to do so.
 He uses that as an example of “loving” in words, but not with actions.
 And (vs. 17) he says of such a believer talking the talk but doing nothing to help: “How can the love of God be in that person?”